-- Actual metric outcomes compared to proposed. - Client demographics: - The number of businesses assisted that were pre-launch, part-time only, and/or operating full-time. - o The employee size of businesses assisted; based on the number at the time assisted, as reported by the assisted business. - o The revenue size of businesses assisted; based on the amount at the time assisted, as reported by the assisted business.
-Reporting shall be in categories of business size, as determined by CalOSBA. - o The city and county in which the businesses assisted were located. - o Industry sectors of the businesses assisted, as reported by the assisted businesses. - o The number of business owners assisted based on gender. - o The number of business owners assisted based on race. - o The number of business owners assisted that are Veteran/Non-Veteran. - o The number of business owners assisted in low-wealth areas. - o The number of businesses/owners assisted in rural areas. - o The number of businesses assisted in disaster areas (state or federally declared disasters). - Collaboration and best practice sharing to build a seamless network of programs, services and activities that benefit small business and especially underserved business groups.
+- Actual metric outcomes compared to proposed. - Client demographics: - The number of businesses assisted that were pre-launch, part-time only, and/or operating full-time. - The employee size of businesses assisted; based on the number at the time assisted, as reported by the assisted business. - o The revenue size of businesses assisted; based on the amount at the time assisted, as reported by the assisted business.
+Reporting shall be in categories of business size, as determined by CalOSBA. - o The city and county in which the businesses assisted were located. - o Industry sectors of the businesses assisted, as reported by the assisted businesses. - The number of business owners assisted based on gender. - o The number of business owners assisted based on race. - o The number of business owners assisted that are Veteran/Non-Veteran. - o The number of business owners assisted in low-wealth areas. - o The number of businesses/owners assisted in rural areas. - The number of businesses assisted in disaster areas (state or federally declared disasters).